 A plugin should do exactly what it says it will do, and it should do it simply and easily.
 Period.

 There are many plugins that can be used on a WordPress site and although some are paid plugins, many of them are free.

-Many of my favorite ones and the ones that I use on my own blog are listed below.
+Many of our favorite ones and the ones that we use on our blog are listed below.

 25 TOP-RATED PLUGINS TO USE ON YOUR WORDPRESS SITE